-FINRA filed a complaint alleging that former Raymond James and Ameriprise Financial Services broker Vincent Joseph Storms falsified data submitted to Raymond James related to branch audits, causing the firm to maintain false books and records and preventing supervisory or compliance personnel from following up with audit-related issues, such as investigations of outside business activities.
+FINRA filed a complaint alleging that a former Raymond James and Ameriprise Financial Services broker and compliance officer falsified data submitted to Raymond James related to branch audits, causing the firm to maintain false books and records and preventing supervisory or compliance personnel from following up with audit-related issues, such as investigations of outside business activities.

-The findings state that Storms (CRD #4969537)'s data doctoring pertained to a Raymond James compliance questionnaire that asked brokers whether they had any undisclosed outside business activities, accounts at other firms, or LinkedIn social media profiles.
+The findings state that the compliance officer's data doctoring pertained to a Raymond James compliance questionnaire that asked brokers whether they had any undisclosed outside business activities, accounts at other firms, or LinkedIn social media profiles.

 Based on a broker's answers, the firm determined whether a follow-up visit or other work would be required.
 For instance, if a broker indicated (s)he had an outside business activity, then a compliance representative would follow-up by performing an inquiry into the nature of the outside business activity to make sure it was compliant with firm and industry policies and standards.

-FINRA charges that Storms altered questionnaire data in order to avoid follow-up work by changing "follow-up required" responses to values that did not require follow-up work, effectively hindering the firm's notification system so that required investigations and follow-ups were not performed when they should have been.
+FINRA charges that the compliance officer altered questionnaire data in order to avoid follow-up work by changing "follow-up required" responses to values that did not require follow-up work, effectively hindering the firm's notification system so that required investigations and follow-ups were not performed when they should have been.

 The findings did not state whether this records falsification caused the firm to not investigate undisclosed outside business activities, which would have violated Raymond James policies and/or FINRA regulations.